 And if you’ve never made snowball cookies, I can promise they’re probably one of the easiest cookies you’ll ever make.
 You just need a few simple ingredients and you don’t even have to chill the cookie dough!

 To make these cookies, you’ll start by creaming together some unsalted butter and powdered sugar until they’re well combined.
 Why powdered sugar instead of granulated sugar?
-Unlike granulated sugar, powedered sugar prevents cookies from spreading very much.
+Unlike granulated sugar, powdered sugar prevents cookies from spreading very much.
 Powdered sugar is typically used in snowball cookies so they bake up thicker and rounder.

 Along with the butter and powdered sugar, you’ll be using some fresh lemon juice, lemon zest, and lemon extract.
-I did test these cookies with just lemon juice, but found that the cookies spread too much and were too crumbly.
+I did test these cookies with just lemon juice but found that the cookies spread too much and were too crumbly.

 So, I opted to use some lemon extract because it’s much stronger and you don’t need as much to get that delicious lemon flavor.
 If you don’t have any lemon extract, I suggest buying a small container of it to keep on hand.
 It’s perfect to use in other desserts and for glazes and frostings instead of fresh lemon juice.